amithalp/EmporiaV2/README.md

 ### Device Management
 - **Discover Devices**: Finds and lists available Emporia devices.
-- **Create Devices**: Adds selected devices as parent and create a child device for every Circuit in Hubitat.
+- **Create/Update/Delete Devices**: Adds selected devices as parent and create a child device for every Circuit in Hubitat.
 As of version 1.0.2, devices will be added, updated or deleted to match the circuits defined in the Emporia app.

 ### Data Retrieval
 - **Scheduled Retrieval**: Retrieves data at the configured frequency.